asierFernandezP/Microbiome/Bash/QIIME2_analysis.md

 3. Alignment of the representative sequences, building a phylogenetic tree and taxonomic assignment.
 <br>

-First, we have to activate QIIME2:
+First, you need to activate QIIME2:

 ```